Bagoum/danmokou/docs/articles/language/guide1.md

 You can also use partial methods where you would use lambdas in normal C# code.
-The following script code logs the current graze count to the console whenever a graze occurs (instance.Graze is an event that is fired whenever a graze occurs).
+The following script code logs the current graze count to the console whenever a graze occurs ([instance.Graze](https://github.com/Bagoum/danmokou/blob/master/Assets/Danmokou/Plugins/Danmokou/Danmaku/GameInstance/InstanceData.cs#L129) is an event defined on the game instance data that is fired whenever a graze occurs).
 The Subscribe method takes an argument of type `Action<long>`, and since `printGraze` has a return type of void, it becomes an `Action` when partially applied.

 ```c#
 function printGraze(graze::long)::void {